casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

     --node-address http://136.243.187.84:7777 af42bc6dbc58f677d138eb968d897f965f1ed118a40980bc16efbcc2a0c71832
 ```

-This should return json output containing information such as header data, approvers and payments.
+This should return a JSON output containing information such as header data, approvers and payments.
 Take time to familiarize yourself with the structure of the output.

 Since `af42bc6dbc58f677d138eb968d897f965f1ed118a40980bc16efbcc2a0c71832` is the deploy hash we can find this contract using the block explorer.
 When viewing through the explorer the status of the Deploy should be marked as `Success`.